 Dr Chao Quan was appointed Clinical Assistant Professor at the School of Public Health in 2017.
 He received his bachelor’s degrees and medical training from the University of Oxford.
 Dr Quan is an Associate Member of the Hong Kong College of Community Medicine, and an honorary physician attached to the Department of Family Medicine & Primary Healthcare, Queen Mary Hospital.
 He teaches the introductory Health Economics module on the MPH curriculum.

-Dr Quan welcomes undergraduate students in medicine and related disciplines with a keen interest in developing research skills in data analysis and randomized clinical trials.
+Please contact Dr Quan for research assistant and post-doctoral opportunities.
+Dr Quan also welcomes undergraduate students in medicine and related disciplines with a keen interest in developing research skills in data analysis, policy modeling, and randomized clinical trials.
 The minimum period will be three months.
 For enquiries, please contact Dr. Quan with CV at firstname.lastname@example.org.

 [IF 2.4 (2019), Rank 82/371 Economics, 25/87 Health Policy & Services]

 - Quan J, Pang D, Li TK, Choi CH, Siu SC, Tang SY, Wat NM, Woo J, Lau ZY, Tan KB, Leung GM.
 Risk Prediction Scores for Mortality, Cerebrovascular, and Heart Disease Among Chinese People With Type 2 Diabetes.
 The Journal of Clinical Endocrinology & Metabolism.
 2019 Dec 1;104(12):5823–30. https://doi.org/10.1210/jc.2019-00731

 [IF 5.6 (2018), Rank 22/145, Endocrinology & Metabolism]